 From year 2 upwards, the children complete a spelling unit each week during English lessons.
 They learn spelling rules and words in line with the National Curriculum.
 They are then encouraged to use these words in their writing and apply the rules they have learnt independently.
 They are given dictionaries, word lists and key vocabulary prompts when writing to encourage them to spell independently and edit their work to make corrections.
 A list of spelling words and rules from the National Curriculum will be sent home to you at the start of each term so that you are aware of the expectation for your child’s year group.
 As well as teaching these new rules and patterns each year, your child will revise previous learning and work on any patterns which the teacher has identified as not being applied during writing.
 Children’s spelling will not be tested weekly.
 The most important skill with spelling is applying it when writing and this is where our emphasis will lie in school.

-In Willow and Elm Classes, the key objectives for Maths will be sent home to you at the start of each term so that you are aware of the expectation for your child’s year group.
-There will be no formal maths homework on a weekly basis, however there will be suggestions for ways you can support your child’s learning at home throughout the year.
+In Willow and Elm Classes, the key objectives for Maths will be sent home to you during parents’ evening so that you are aware of the expectation for your child’s year group and where their gaps lie.

 In Maple Class, your child will learn their times tables daily.
 It is in Years 3 and 4 that this important skill is developed and by the end of Year 4 all children are expected to know their times tables up to 12 x 12.
-Although there will be no formal Maths homework on a weekly basis, there will be suggestions of games that you can play to support your child’s developing times tables knowledge.
-We also have a subscription to ‘Times Tables Rockstars’ which we use in school, and which your child can use to play online times tables games at any time at home.
-If you cannot remember your child’s person login, please ask the class teacher or email the school office.
+Although there will be no formal Maths homework on a weekly basis, there will be suggestions of games that you can play to support your child’s developing times tables knowledge – see above.

 In Oak Class, there will be formal Maths homework.
 It will be collected in and marked on a weekly basis.
 This is in order to prepare the children for secondary school where they will need to manage their time at home in order to complete a larger range of homework for different subjects.
 The homework has been designed to help them practise their calculation skills in preparation for the SATs arithmetic test at the end of Year 6.
 The format will consist of boxes with a range of calculations which will increase over the year as they are taught new techniques.
 If your child is unable to complete a calculation independently, or is unsure of the method, please leave it blank so that the teacher is aware and can support them with the calculation method taught in school.